Bridge to Terabithia (novel): Plot summary

-On Easter, Jess and Leslie go to church with Jess's family.
-While she calls the story of Jesus "beautiful", she doubts it.
-This upsets May Belle, who believes God will damn Leslie to hell when Leslie dies.
+At Easter, during spring break, Jess invites Leslie to go to church with his family.
+Leslie enjoys the experience.
+While she calls the story of Jesus "beautiful", she also questions it.
+This upsets May Belle, who believes God will damn Leslie to hell when she dies.
 That week, rain turns the dry creek bed into a rushing river.
-By Wednesday evening, Jess is too scared to swing over the river, while Leslie remains unafraid.
-On Thursday morning, Miss Edmunds calls Jess and invites him to Washington, D.C. to visit the Smithsonian Museum.
-When he returns home, Leslie is dead: the rope broke as she swung over the creek to Terabithia, and Leslie hit her head and drowned.
+While Jess is too scared to swing over the river, Leslie remains unafraid.
+That night, Jess plans on telling Leslie he does not want to swing over to Terabithia until the rain lets up.
+Before he can, the next morning, Miss Edmunds calls Jess and invites him to go with her to Washington, D.C. to visit the Smithsonian Museum.

-Jess asks his father whether Leslie is in hell; his father assures him she is not.
-Using a large branch, Jess crosses the stream to Terabithia, where he makes a funeral wreath for Leslie.
+Jess arrives home to find his family crying around their kitchen table.
+They reveal that Leslie died earlier in the morning after swinging on the rope, which had broken, causing her to hit her head and drown in the river.
+At Leslie's funeral, her father, Bill, tells Jess what a wonderful friend he was to her.
+The Burkes plan to move out of the old Perkins place now that Leslie has passed on.
+They give Jess all of Leslie's old art supplies, but Jess angrily throws them into the river.
+He worriedly asks his father whether Leslie is in hell; his father assures him she is not.
+One morning, a few days after the funeral, Jess crosses the stream to Terabithia using a large branch, where he makes a funeral wreath for Leslie.
 May Belle, who has followed him, makes it halfway across the branch before becoming too scared to continue.
 Jess guides her back to land.

-Jess's teacher, Mrs. Myers, tells him that when her husband died, people tried to make her forget, but she did not want to.
-Using scrap lumber left behind by the Burkes, Jess builds a bridge across the dry creek bed.
-He puts flowers in May Belle's hair, leads her across the bridge, and begins to play Terabithia, with May Belle as the new queen and Jess as the king.
+The following Monday after spring break, Mrs. Myers speaks to Jess privately and tells him that when her husband died, people tried to make her forget, but she did not want to.
+She is gentler to him and mourns Leslie, describing her as a wonderful student and person.
+One day, using scrap lumber left behind by the Burkes, Jess builds a bridge across the dry creek bed.
+He takes May Belle across the bridge and begins to play in Terabithia, with her its new queen.